Jese sinks Arsenal, Man United hit four again — Nigeria Today

 It was an early blow to Arsenal’s title aspirations and left them three points behind early pace-setters Manchester United, who won 4-0 for the second game running at Swansea City.

-“It was a very frustrating evening.
-I feel we had plenty of chances to score and didn’t,” Wenger told BT Sport.

-“We know in this kind of game it’s important not to make a mistake, but straight after half-time we were too sluggish on defending and we paid for it.”

-Jese, 24, only joined Stoke on Wednesday and he was quick to make an impression.
+Jese, 24, only joined Stoke on Wednesday and he was quick to make an impression on the fans of his new team.

 After driving at Arsenal’s back four from halfway, he swapped passes with Saido Berahino and then drilled a left-foot shot past the advancing Petr Cech.